diegoscarabelli/diegoscarabelli.github.io/content/posts/palestine/index.md

 >
 > *"Most of all, Americans want a better future.
 They don't want to dwell on the past problems with Palestinian refugees anymore than they think America should give New York back to the American Indians.
 Talk about how sometimes you can't turn back the clock – you need to move forward."*

-Face it: We are in
-the game of changing people's minds, of making them think differently.
-To accomplish that we need propaganda

-Palestinian resistance = terrorism
-Israeli aggression = self-defense

-Of Israeli ‘Hostages’ And Palestinian ‘Prisoners’

-Take a look at this 2018 documentary that does justice to the topic: [The Occupation of the American Mind](https://www.youtube.com/watch?v=dP0-YohJR-g)

-Look at what Rashid Khalidi recently wrote to denounce the Columbia University's: https://www.palestine-studies.org/en/node/1657663#
+[*The Occupation of the American Mind*](https://www.youtube.com/watch?v=dP0-YohJR-g) is a 2018 documentary featuring numerous high-profile experts discussing Israeli propaganda.
+Predictably, the film faced significant distribution challenges.

+The indoctrination of Israeli Jews from infancy is thorough and has created a deeply jingoistic and openly racist society.
+The documentary [*Israelism: The Awakening of Young American Jews*](https://www.israelismfilm.com/) provides a clear picture of the pervasive doctrines, dogmas, and myths instilled in young Jewish Americans.
+Through the [Birthright program](https://www.birthrightisrael.com/), young Jews can participate in a fully funded ten-day journey to Israel, designed to cement their attachment to the state and promote permanent immigration via the [Law of Return](https://en.wikipedia.org/wiki/Law_of_Return).
+As an example of how detached from reality and moral foundation much of Israeli Jewish society is, a May 2024 [survey reported by Haaretz](https://www.haaretz.com/israel-news/2024-05-28/ty-article-magazine/.premium/yes-to-transfer-82-of-jewish-israelis-back-expelling-gazans/00000197-12a4-df22-a9d7-9ef6af930000) found that 82% of Jewish Israelis support the expulsion of Palestinians from the occupied territories.
+That's ethnic cleansing by popular demand.
+No wonder social media has been flooded with racist content posted by Israeli citizens celebrating the aborrent genocidal acts that IDF soldiers voluntarily recorded and shared.
+The assumed level of impunity is staggering.

+Many western media outlets have played a significant role in perpetuating Israel's propaganda, employing the same tactics that for decades have manufactured consent for US imperialist wars.
+The most relevant ways this is done are:

+- Coverage: favoring Israeli perspectives and narratives, including selective reporting.
+- Source reliance: heavy dependence on Israeli government, military, and allied sources, while marginalizing Palestinian institutions and independent journalists.
+- Language: *"Israeli hostages"* vs *"Palestinian prisoners"*, emotionally charged language used primarily to describe Israel's casualties (*"massacre"*, *"slaughter"*, *"horrific"*) while passive language is used for Palestinians (*"loss of life"*, *"killed"*), disregard for proportions, refrain from using the words *"genocide"*, *"war crime"*.
+- Omission of context: Refer to the *"Israel-Hamas war"* without historical context of occupation, apartheid, disproportionate aggression.
+- Misinformation: unverfied claims such as *"behaded babies"*, *"systematic rape"* which were debunked but widely circulated to demonize and dehumanize Palestinians.

+Read more about this [here](https://www.theguardian.com/commentisfree/2023/oct/16/the-language-being-used-to-describe-palestinians-is-genocidal), [here](https://arxiv.org/html/2510.06453v1), [here](https://institute.aljazeera.net/en/ajr/article/3081) and [here](https://theintercept.com/2024/01/09/newspapers-israel-palestine-bias-new-york-times/).

+Finally I wanted to mention the repression of student (and faculty) protests on University campuses.
+In the US, pro-Palestinian activism has been met with hostility and suppression, often under the guise of combating anti-Semitism (according ).
+Universities have faced pressure from the Biden and Trump administrations, the latter threatening to withhold federal funding from institutions perceived as harboring anti-Israel sentiment.
+Columbia University Professor [Rashid Khalidi](https://en.wikipedia.org/wiki/Rashid_Khalidi) denounced Columbia University's actions and deal with the Trump administration by cancelling his 2025 Fall course on modern middle-east history.
+Specifically, in his open letter he wrote:
+> *"It is impossible to teach this course (and much else) in light of Columbia’s adoption of the International Holocaust Remembrance Alliance (IHRA) definition of antisemitism."*
+>
+> *"Under this definition of antisemitism, which absurdly conflates criticism of a nation-state, Israel, and a political ideology, Zionism, with the ancient evil of Jew-hatred, it is impossible with any honesty to teach about topics such as the history of the creation of Israel, and the ongoing Palestinian Nakba, culminating in the genocide being perpetrated by Israel in Gaza with the connivance and support of the US and much of western Europe."*

+## Reflections

 ### Does Israel Have the Right to Exist?

-Does Israel have the right to exist?
 This is perhaps the most commonly deployed question used to constrain public debate within the Zionist framework.
 Here is why it's fundamentally manipulative.

 States are power structures created by people to organize themselves.
 They are not moral agents.
 They are not living beings.
 People are.
 Does a specific political party have the right to exist?
 Does a particular corporation have the right to exist?
 No, they simply exist as constructs.
 People have the right to organize themselves and duties when doing so.
 What they create doesn't a priori have the right to exist.
-It depends on what they create and how!
+It all depends on what they create and how they do so.

 The question conflates the existence of a state structure with the existence of people.
 Do the people who have organized themselves under the state of Israel have the right to exist?
 Of course.
 All people have the right to exist.
 But that right does not extend to anything they do while existing, nor does it legitimize the means by which their state was established.

 In the case of Israel, the state was established through the occupation of Palestine and the displacement and killing of nearly a million native Palestinians (the 1948-49 Nakba), in systematic violation of human rights.
 Did the world gain rights through this process?
-No, it suffered a net loss.
+No, it suffered an enourmous net loss.

-The question "Does Israel have the right to exist?" is designed to prevent us from asking the more relevant questions: "Did Israel have the right to be created through ethnic cleansing and occupation?" and "Given that the State of Israel was created, what sovereignty do you recognize?
-Are the occupied territories part of it?".
+The question *"Does Israel have the right to exist?"* is designed to prevent us from asking the more relevant questions: *"Did Israel have the right to be created through ethnic cleansing and occupation?"* and *"Given that the state of Israel was created, what sovereignty do you recognize?
+Are the occupied territories part of it?"*.

-## What is Peace
+### What Peace

-- no justice no peace
--
+The imposition of will through incremental use of violence has been from the beginning the modus operandi of the Israeli State.
+This has created Hezobollah and Hamas, which mirrored incremental use of violence to resist.
+The choice of expansion over security has been a genocidal policy for the Palestinians and suicidal for Israel, which has long been a morally bankrupt pariah state.

 If reason prevails, the bare minimum that can be done towards peace is to give back to the Palestinians what is still there of what was robbed: their rights, their land, their resources and their independence.
 The internationally recognized borders of 1967 (80% Israel / 20% Palestine) are the practical basis for an agreement between largely amoral decision makers.
-In a different time and cultural framework (hopefully in a not too distant future), one democratic and unified state for all its citizen could arise.
-Unfortunately it seems that today such a unified state would just be the Greater Israel Apartheid state.
+In a different time and cultural framework, one democratic and unified state for all its citizen could arise.
+Unfortunately if this sole state was implemented today, would just be the Greater Israel Apartheid state.

-## Growing Awareness

-How could I possibly contribute to the already mountainous body of video, images, and text that documents, analyzes, and prescribes solutions to the horrors inflicted on the native people of Palestine by Israel and its allies since the disgraceful decision to manufacture the State of Israel in 1948?

-What else could I add to the synthesis work of scholars like[Edward Said](https://en.wikipedia.org/wiki/Edward_Said), [Noam Chomsky](https://en.wikipedia.org/wiki/Noam_Chomsky), [Ilan Pappé](https://en.wikipedia.org/wiki/Ilan_Papp%C3%A9), [Norman Finkelstein](https://en.wikipedia.org/wiki/Norman_Finkelstein), and [Rashid Khalidi](https://en.wikipedia.org/wiki/Rashid_Khalidi), to the reporting work of so many journalists and individuals who have sacrificed so much to uphold the truth?
+I doubt that change within Israeli society alone is possible.
+Instead, change is more likely to come from its major backer, the United States.
+The proliferation of videos, photos documenting the reality in Gaza has contributed significantly to growing awareness, cutting through mainstream media propaganda that has struggled to ignore this evidence.
+If solidarity with Palestine and opposition to imperial occupation of the Middle East continues to gain momentum in the US, a critical threshold could be reached that forces Israel to accept a two-state solution based on international law and the pre-1967 borders.
+Pressure must increase.
+Joining the initiatives of movements such as the [Boycott, Divestment, Sanctions (BDS)](https://bdsmovement.net/) is a good way to do so.